 Our policy and procedures regarding director candidates recommended by stockholders are contained in the nominating committee's charter.
 The nominating committee may consider for inclusion in its nominations for new directors any candidates recommended by stockholders, but must consider any candidate for director recommended by (i) any stockholder beneficially owning more than 5% of our outstanding common stock for at least one year as of the date the recommendation was made or (ii) a group of stockholders that beneficially owned, in the aggregate, more than 5% of our outstanding common stock, with each of the shares used to calculate that ownership held for at least one year as of the date the recommendation was made.
 The nominating committee will consider the candidate based on the same criteria established for selection of director nominees generally.
-The nominating committee reserves the right to reject any candidate in its discretion, including, without limitation, rejection of a candidate who has a special interest agenda other than the best interests of the Company and the stockholders, generally.
+The nominating committee who has a special interest agenda other than the best interests of the Company and the stockholders, generally.
 Any stockholder who wishes to recommend for the nominating committee's consideration a director candidate should abide by the following procedures: